 - David Carson

-- Patrick Stewart, Brent Spiner, Jonathan Frakes, LeVar Burton, Gates McFadden, Michael Dorn, Marina Sirtis, William Shatner, Malcolm McDowell
+- Patrick Stewart, Brent Spiner, Jonathan Frakes, LeVar Burton, Gates McFadden, Michael Dorn, Marina Sirtis, William Shatner, Malcolm McDowell, Whoopi Goldberg

 - 118 min.

 - Release Date

-Star Trek: Generations serves as (another) bridge between the established original crew and the innovative, much-loved chemistry of The Next Generation cast.
+Star Trek: Generations serves as another bridge between the established original crew and the innovative, much-loved chemistry of The Next Generation cast.
 Although, thematically speaking, the torch had already been passed to future generations of the Federation’s Starfleet in 1991’s Star Trek VI: The Undiscovered Country, the notion of a crossover film containing both Captain Kirk and Captain Picard, and their two crews, intrigued Paramount Pictures—if only from a promotional perspective.
 After all, such a film would transcend generational gaps in viewership, so those who grew up watching the televised Star Trek series (1966-1969) and subsequent films, and those who discovered the series with The Next Generation crew (1987-1994), could be brought together in a single motion picture.
 Generations sought to please both traditionalist and contemporary fans, and the shows’ respective legacies, even while the overall franchise was growing swiftly out of control with two additional shows (Deep Space Nine, Voyager, and later Enterprise).
 Instead, the result was perhaps not what devoted fans hoped for, but in its own right, a solid production and entertaining Star Trek adventure.